-- understandable without training in computing, logic or advanced mathematics; - efficiently executable, by automatic translation into a logic programming language, such as Prolog; and - as unambiguous as possible, to reduce human misunderstanding, and to facilitate computer executability.
+- understandable without training in computing, logic or advanced mathematics; - efficiently executable; and - as unambiguous as possible, to reduce human misunderstanding, and to facilitate computer executability.

-In this paper we present both an introduction to LE and an application of LE to the logical analysis and logical representation of legal clauses concerning Automatic Early Termination (AET) of International Swaps and Derivatives Association (ISDA) Master Agreements.
+In this paper we present both an introduction to LE and an application of LE to the logical analysis and representation of legal clauses concerning Automatic Early Termination (AET) of International Swaps and Derivatives Association (ISDA) Master Agreements.
 The paper has been written both for those who might want to explore LE as an alternative to conventional legal English for expressing legal documents, and for those who want to explore LE as an alternative to conventional computer languages for automating legal documents.